Rysias/cds-assignments/language-assignments/language-a2/README.md

 - **Open-closed**: As each sentiment analysis algorithm has a separate file ([`src/textblob.py](./src/textblob.py) and [`src/vader.py`](./src/vader.py)) and follows a similar input-output structure it makes it easy to add a new algorithm
 - **Liskov substitution**: Not applicable as there is no inheritance going on.
 - **Interface segregation**: By having separate files, we minimize the amounts of external dependencies in the main script ([`process_news.py`](./process_news.py)) to be only Pandas and Spacy.
-- **Dependency Inversion**: By using the fact that functions are first class citizens in python (LINK) and structural typing, we make it easier to choose between different sentiment analysis algorithms.
+- **Dependency Inversion**: By using the fact that functions are [first class citizens in python](https://www.tutorialspoint.com/first-class-citizens-in-python) and structural typing, we make it easier to choose between different sentiment analysis algorithms.

-All of this is verified by software tests as this project is developed using a TDD approach (LINK).
+All of this is verified by software tests as this project is developed using a [TDD approach](https://en.wikipedia.org/wiki/Test-driven_development).

 ## Usage
 TL;DR: An example of the entire setup and running the pipeline can be run using the bash-script `run_project.sh`.